tdatu/subnetCalculator/README.md

 ## README
 This is just a quick and dirty subnet calculator.
-Meant for intranet sites to aid infra team with subnetting, etc...
+Meant for intranet sites to aid infra team with subnetting, etc..

 ## INSTALL
 Requirements: Apache and PHP 5+